bluewaysw/geos/c65/README.md

 Makefile was modified by me for *my* taste :-) Also the "glue" of binary fragments done with the assembler itself, so the config.inc can be used to customize this process, instead of hacking the Makefile ...
+Modifications: `Makefile` and new file `constructor.s` in the top directory.

 ## Disk driver code